 If you're up for a big bash, you could start a kitty with interested neighbours and set up a donations box on the day to recoup this cash or even organise a raffle.

-Your council may ask you to pay fees for closing the road for a street party however, guidance from Department for Communities and Local Government states that you are not required by law to pay a charge for closing your road (for small residential street parties in England) but some councils may need to cover the costs for admin and planning.
+Your council may ask you to pay fees for closing the road for a street party however, guidance from the Ministry of Housing, Communities and Local Government states that you are not required by law to pay a charge for closing your road (for small residential street parties in England) but some councils may need to cover the costs for admin and planning.
 You should ask your council what the charges are for.

 Is there any funding available?